Jiang Zemin: Domestic policy

+Following the 1989 Tiananmen massacre, Jiang launched several campaigns to ensure ideological loyalty.
+He launched the patriotic education campaign for young people to boost the CCP's legitimacy.
+In September 1989, he gave a speech about patriotism and the need to educate the youth about it.
+Additionally, mandatory military training was introduced for university students.
+He also launched a moral values campaign, while endorsing the new anti-peaceful evolution campaign.

 Jiang Zemin's background in science and engineering prompted him to focus on the development of science and education during his time in office.
 During his tenure, Jiang proposed the revitalize the country through science and education strategy.
 In December 1989, Jiang Zemin pointed out the impact of scientific and technological progress on the development of social productivity at the National Science and Technology Awards Conference, and insisted on giving priority to the development of science and technology.
 In October 1992, he proposed "establishing the strategic position of giving priority to the development of science and education" at the 14th CCP National Congress and in 1996, he formed the strategy of rejuvenating the country through science and education.
 In the following years, the State Council launched the Knowledge Innovation Project, the Technology Innovation Project, Project 211, and Project 985.

-On September 21, 1992, the Politburo Standing Committee chaired by Jiang Zemin formally approved the largest space project in the history of the People's Republic of China: the China Manned Space Program.
+On 21 September 1992, the Politburo Standing Committee chaired by Jiang Zemin formally approved the largest space project in the history of the People's Republic of China: the China Manned Space Program.
 During the implementation of the project, he visited Beijing Aerospace City, Jiuquan Satellite Launch Center and other places many times to inspect and meet with scientific and technological personnel who participated in the development.
 He also watched the launch of the Shenzhou III manned test spacecraft on site.
 After more than ten years of development, China became the third country in the world to master independent manned space capabilities after the Soviet Union/Russia and the United States in 2003.